Black-Photon/Metro-Test/README.md

 The ship was remarkably small, such that only a half-person could fit inside But inside, was something nobody could have expected
 A time machine!
-This strange contraption was initially hard to understand
+This strange contraption was initially hard to understand, But with enough thought, a specific scientist made sense of it